atoms-ufrj/playmol/docs/commands.md

 2. By using the function `mol(atom)`, where _atom_ is the identifier of an existing [atom].
 Such identifier must be tightly placed inside the parentheses (that is, without any spaces and/or tabs).
 At the moment of a `packmol action` command, the function will return the index of the compound that contains the specified atom.
-Note that an active, atom-related [prefix/suffix] will NOT be applied automatically to _atom_.
+Note that an active, atom-related [prefix/suffix] will be applied automatically to _atom_.

 The usage of each keyword _fix_, _copy_, or _pack_ is: